francosalvucci14/Appunti-II-anno/Appunti BSD/Progetto DB/Fase Tre Modificata.md

 CREATE TABLE Feedback (
 	ID_Feedback int not null ,
 	StelleUtente int not null,
-	CommentoUtente varchar(255) not null,
+	CommentoUtente text not null,
 	StelleAutista int not null,
-	CommentoAutista varchar(255) not null,
+	CommentoAutista text not null,
 	ID_Utente int not null,
 	Partenza varchar(50) not null,
 	Arrivo varchar(50) not null,